 The castle consists of two parts, the Upper and Lower Castle, in whose premises today are mainly located the collections of the Austrian Gallery.

-What is particularly interesting about this garden is that it rises toward the upper castle, as the upper castle lays on the hill above the lover castle hence their names.
-The garden that connects the two castles, with its ascending staircase, symbolizes climbing from Hades to Olympus
+What is particularly interesting about this garden is that it rises toward the upper castle, as the upper castle lies on the hill above the lover castle, hence their names.
+The garden that connects the two castles, with its ascending staircase, symbolizes climbing from Hades to Olympus.

 Upper Belvedere was originally conceived as a small building that will optically close the garden pavilion, but later it gets a more “serious” function – it becomes the summer residence of Prince Eugene.

 After it came in to the possession of the Habsburgs, when it was bought by Maria Theresa, it was their second residence, which will be decorated by many luxurious halls and galleries.
 At the beginning of the twentieth century Emperor Franz Joseph gave this palace to the Crown Prince Franz Ferdinand, to be his residence, who unfortunately will not live long enough to enjoy it.
 It was his assassination that started the events that will lead to the outbreak of the World War I.

 Particularly interesting are the roof structures, which resemble Turkish tents.
 You see how this can be a bit ironic when Prince Eugen is in question.
 Who knows, maybe it is nostalgia for the days of his military success.
 The front of the Upper Castle is an artificial lake that further contributes to the beauty of the decor.